Edward Hurwitz

-Early
+Early life

 Hurwitz was born in New York City on March 21, 1931.
-His father, the son of a Lithuanian-Jewish immigrant who arrived in the United States in 1885 to escape czarist military service, operated a hardware store in Queens that prospered during the Great Depression and after World War II by catering to do-it-yourself customers.
+His father, the son of a Lithuanian-Jewish immigrant who arrived in the United States in 1885 to escape czarist military service.
+He operated a hardware store in Queens that prospered during the Great Depression and after World War II by catering to do-it-yourself customers.
 His mother immigrated from Romania at age three in 1903.
 Hurwitz attended Jamaica High School in Jamaica, Queens.
-He won a New York state scholarship to attend Cornell University, where he majored in government and graduated with an A.B. degree in 1952.
+He won a New York state scholarship to attend Cornell University, where he majored in government, completing an A.B. degree in 1952.

 Military service

 Facing the draft during the Korean War in 1952, Hurwitz served in the U.S. Army from May 1953 to May 1955.
 After basic training at Camp Breckinridge in Kentucky, he was selected for the Counter Intelligence Corps (CIC) based on his Russian studies at Cornell.
 At CIC school in Fort Holabird in Maryland, he trained in interrogation and investigations before being stationed in Tokyo, Japan for a year where he monitored Soviet mission activities and efforts to repatriate Russian émigrés from places like Harbin, China.
-After his discharge from the Army in Fall 1955, he enrolled in Harvard University's Russian Institute on the GI Bill, intending to earn a master's degree.
+After his discharge from the Army in Fall 1955, he enrolled in Harvard University's Russian Institute on the G.I.
+Bill, intending to earn a master's degree.
 Hurwitz left after one semester to pursue the Foreign Service exam, which he passed in 1955.